jsbryaniv/jsbryaniv.github.io/_posts/2024-09-03-update-september-2024.md

 ## Moving

 This summer my family and I moved cross-country back to Phoenix.
 It more or less took a month to pack, a month to move, a month to unpack, and a month to settle in.
 We are living with my parents for a bit, while we sell our condo and look for a new place.
-Moving across the country is always a hassle, and I really don't want to do it again.
-We've decided that we are going to stay in Phoenix for as long as possible.
-I love this place, and it has everything I need.
+But there are a lot of benefits to living at home, so we might stay for a while!

 ## Startup